Tag (barbershop music)

 In barbershop music, a tag is a dramatic variation put in the last section of the song.
-It is roughly analogical to a coda in classical music.
+It is roughly analogous to a coda in classical music.

 Tags are characterized by heightening the dramatic tension of the song, frequently including a hanger or sustained note against which the other singers carry the rhythm.
 In addition, good tags can be sung as short, stand-alone works.
-Tags may be soft and tender but are typically characterized by loud, "paint-peeling", ringing chords.
-According to the competition rules of the Barbershop Harmony Society, every song entered for a competition must have a tag.
+Tags may be soft and tender or characterized by loud, "paint-peeling", ringing chords.